All Episodes

 I think she's dangerous and offensive.

-Currently on a press tour promoting the release of his new album, Great Songs of the 70s.
+He's currently on a press tour promoting the release of his new album, Great Songs of the 70s.

-A Colorado judge has sentenced people busted for noise pollution to one hour of listening to unpopular or unusual music.
+In a related Barry Manilow story, a Colorado judge has sentenced people busted for noise pollution to one hour of listening to unpopular or unusual music.

-Most young adult offenders were kept in a room and made to listen to Dolly Parton's I Will Always Love You.
+Most young adult offenders were kept in a room and made to listen to Dolly Parton's I Will Always Love You, Karen Carpenter, and Barry Manilow with the volume up loud.

 After about 20 minutes, I was trying not to fall asleep, said offender Luis Cano.

-Judge Paul Sacco carries out the punishment about four times a year, said the sentence fit the crime.
+Judge Paul Sacco, carries out the punishment about four times a year, said the sentence fit the crime.

 Judge Sacco said his love for music and helping youth inspired the unusual sentence.